Quasisymmetric geometry of the Julia sets of McMullen maps: Preliminaries and the escaping case

-\begin{thm} Suppose that the free critical points of $f_\lambda$ are escaping and $J_\lambda$ is a Sierpi\'{n}ski carpet.
-Let $\{\gamma_i\}_{i\in\mathbb{N}}$ denote the collection of the boundaries of all the Fatou components of $f_\lambda$.
-Then there exists a constant $K\geq 1$ such every $\gamma_i$ is a $K$--quasicircle and $\{\gamma_i\}_{i\in\mathbb{N}}$ are uniformly relatively separated. \end{thm} \begin{proof} By doing a quasiconformal surgery, it can be shown that the boundary of the immediate basin of infinity $\partial B_\lambda$ is quasiconformal homeomorphic to the unit circle, which is the Julia set of $z\mapsto z^m$.
-This means that $\partial B_\lambda$ is a quasicircle if $J_\lambda$ is connected and all the free critical points of $f_\lambda$ are escaping.
-Hence as a preimage of $\partial B_\lambda$, every $\gamma_i$ is a quasicircle if $J_\lambda$ is a Sierpi\'{n}ski carpet (Note that all Fatou components are simply connected).
+\begin{thm} Suppose that the free critical points of $f_\lambda$ escape and $J_\lambda$ is a Sierpi\'{n}ski carpet.
+Let $\{\gamma_i\}_{i\in\mathbb{N}}$ be the collection of the boundaries of all the Fatou components of $f_\lambda$.
+Then there exists a constant $K\geq 1$ such every $\gamma_i$ is a $K$--quasicircle and $\{\gamma_i\}_{i\in\mathbb{N}}$ are uniformly relatively separated. \end{thm} \begin{proof} By doing a quasiconformal surgery, it can be shown that the boundary of the immediate basin of infinity $\partial B_\lambda$ is quasiconformally homeomorphic to the unit circle, which is the Julia set of $z\mapsto z^m$.
+This means that $\partial B_\lambda$ is a quasicircle.
+Hence as preimages of $\partial B_\lambda$, all $\gamma_i$ are quasicircles if $J_\lambda$ is a Sierpi\'{n}ski carpet (Note that all Fatou components are simply connected).